bbc/peaks.js/README.md

 Tests run in Karma using Mocha, Chai, and Sinon.

  - `npm test` should work for simple one time testing.
- - `npm test -- --glob %pattern%` to run selected test suite(s) only
+ - `npm test -- --glob %pattern%` to run selected tests only
  - `npm run test-watch` if you are developing and want to repeatedly run tests in a browser on your machine.
  - `npm run test-watch -- --glob %pattern%` is also available